-Stephen Malinowski performs, and also visualizes Johann Sebastian Bach’s Toccata and Fugue in D minor, BWV 565.
+German conductor, choirmaster, organist, and harpsichordist Karl Richter (15 October 1926 – 15 February 1981) plays Johann Sebastian Bach’s Toccata and Fugue in D minor, BWV 565.
+An amazing performance, enjoy.